Meadowlarke/Bibliography/Bibliography.md

 409: Hanslick's commentary of Brahms: "He plays more like a composer than a virtuoso."
 Compares him to Cordelia from _King Lear._

-410: ARchetype of Cordelia in 19th century criticism.
+410: Archetype of Cordelia in 19th century criticism.

 412: Theatrical falseness, acting, authenticity.

-414: Joachim's ;atter to Clara Schumann calling Liszt deceptive.  #Z
+414: Joachim's letter to Clara Schumann calling Liszt deceptive.

 416: "Authentic virtuosity."